TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - custom chosen ruleset could be a part of mode solvable
 	- or actually client/server solvable (arena_handle)

-- pretty print - check if convertible to string

 - Write autoupdater so we don't have to save those avatar images in temporary
 	- We'll keep them in cache, just autoupdater will preserve some config values
 	- We might keep the entire config local lua intact, just per-push specify what config values to overwrite